rfrht/RFH-2/README.md

 ## Nice, I liked it!
 How do I get one?
 1. Download the Gerber [.zip file](https://github.com/rfrht/RFH-2/raw/master/Design/RFH-2_2019-04-28.zip)

-2. Send the PCB file to any PCB Print Service.
+2. Send the Gerber ZIP to any PCB Print Service.
 I have used [JLCPCB](https://jlcpcb.com/quote), they are dead cheap - Paid $2 for 5 boards

 3. Buy the switches and the resistors.
 The most critical part here are the switches: The board has the footprints for this specific switch, which is [Digikey Part EG6117-ND](https://www.digikey.com/products/en?keywords=eg6117-nd).
 The Resistors and Capacitor are through-hole and the values are in the Schematic.